Belly Press Test | Napoleon test

 It’s a new clinical sign for subscapularis muscle lesions.

-The arm of the patient is passively brought into flexion and maximum internal rotation with the elbow flexed at 90 degrees.
+The patient is seated or standing.
+The examiner stands in front of the patient, the arm of the patient is passively brought into flexion and maximum internal rotation with the elbow flexed at 90 degrees.
 The elbow is supported by one hand of the examiner while the examiner’s other hand brings the arm into maximum internal rotation, placing the palm of the patient’s hand on the abdomen.
 The patient is asked to keep the wrist straight and actively maintain the position of internal rotation as the examiner releases the wrist.

 Test is positive if the patient cannot maintain that position, if the wrist is flexed or lag occurs, and if the hand is lifted off the abdomen.
 In the case of an isolated partial subscapularis tendon tear, this test is usually positive as a result of the preponderance of externally rotating forces.